 But further down the line of traffic flow behind you, the consequences are somewhat more severe.
 The flash of brake lights ahead causes a chain reaction through the travelling vehicles in anticipation of a hazard up ahead, as they attempt to maintain adequate stopping distance to the cars ahead of them.

 The longer this effect carries on, the more it snow balls, until that simple press of the brakes has resulted in a stationary traffic jam half a mile of more further back down the road behind you.
+This can give way to tailgating, the effects of which we've written about previously.

 This has happened through no fault of your own, you were simply reacting to a driver ahead of you, and you’ll almost certainly never know the reason for the car in front of you hitting the brakes, but the consequences are the same.
 A phantom traffic jam has been created.